 Get in touch

 Our theme leaders would be pleased to hear from those keen to work with the Bridge theme groups.
-Please click on the names above to get in touch or contact Dr Stephen Axford, Director of Research Translation, who is also happy to discuss theme membership or ideas for potential multi-disciplinary projects: firstname.lastname@example.org.
+Please click on the names above to get in touch or contact Dr Stephen Axford, Director of Strategy and the Bridge, who is also happy to discuss theme membership or ideas for potential multi-disciplinary projects, and who can put you in touch with researchers across a broad range of fields: firstname.lastname@example.org.